Lucad44/tschuss/README.md

 Text which will be positioned in the middle of the button.

+**Image** (`image`, *optional*)

+Image which will be positioned in the middle of the button, below the title but above the label.
+While you could do that, I do not recommend having both a label and an image.
+If you decide to use an image, you MUST also specify its width and height, in the `img_size` config parameter.

+**Image size** (`img_size`, *optional* altough *required* if you set an image)

+The width and height of the image used in the button.
+I'd recommend setting an equal value for both, so that the resulting image will be square, but you can do whatever you please.

+*Note that the program will be aborted if an image is set but not its width and height.*

 **Description** (`description`, *optional*)

 Text which will be position in the bottom third of the button.